 Other approaches that have been used to enhance the communication skills of physicians include the following:

-- A skills-based approach to design structured training activities for teaching communication skills.
+- A skills-based approach that designs structured training activities to teach communication skills.

 - Development of an innovative assessment instrument to facilitate curricular mapping of palliative care education.

 - Efforts to enhance residents' knowledge, skills, and attitudes needed for effective palliative care.